nanoc/nanoc.app/content/docs/guides/unit-testing-nanoc-sites.md

 No issues found.
 Deploying!
 <span class="prompt">%</span></pre>

-To run the checks marked for deployment without actually deploying, use `nanoc check --deploy`.
+To run the checks marked for deployment without deploying, use `nanoc check --deploy`.

 The `Checks` file can also define custom checks.
 Here is a check that verifies that no compiled files contain <% and therefore likely include unprocessed ERB instructions: